-The term “dust bunnies” calls to mind a cute and harmless little creature.
-They are, in fact, quite the nuisance and can even harm your health.
+The term “dust bunny” calls to mind a cute and harmless little creature.
+Don’t be fooled.
+They are, in fact, quite the nuisance, and can even harm your health.

-What Are Dust Bunnies?
+First, What Are Dust Bunnies?

-Simply put: They are fluffy clumps of dust particles.
+Simply put: Dust bunnies are fluffy clumps of dust particles.
 According to a 2009 University of Arizona study, the dust found in homes contains “a mixture of organic matter such as shed skin cells and organic fibers, soil tracked-in on footwear, and particulate matter derived from the infiltration of outdoor air.”

 Where Do Dust Bunnies Live in My Home?

-They like to hide, coming out only to hop across the floor after you’ve spent hours cleaning up for the guests.
+Dust bunnies like to hide, coming out only after you’ve spent hours cleaning up for the guests.

-- On the floor, in corners – vacuum these awkward spots as well as molding to dislodge bunnies.
+- On the floor, in corners – vacuum these awkward spots, as well as molding, to dislodge bunnies.

-How Do I Get Rid of Dust Bunnies?
+How To Get Rid of Dust Bunnies?

 Now that you know where they live, when they aren’t embarrassing you in front of company, that is, you can tackle them before they get too big …

-Use the crevice tool to attack exactly that, from baseboard and ceiling molding to the spaces in between appliances you don’t plan to pull out that week.
-Use the upholstery tool to capture any dust on soft pieces of furniture, sucking up dust mites by the dozens.
+Use the crevice tool to attack baseboards, ceiling molding and the spaces in-between appliances that you don’t plan to pull out that week.
+Use the upholstery tool to capture dust on soft pieces of furniture, sucking up dust mites.
 Don’t forget the backs and sides of couches and under the cushions.

-A maid service can help with cleaning inside the house, while a handyman or HVAC technician can clean ducts and vents to ensure dust bunnies living in those spaces don’t multiply and move into interior rooms.
+A maid service can clean inside your house, while a handyman or HVAC technician can clean ducts and vents to ensure dust bunnies living in those spaces don’t multiply and move into interior rooms.
 A carpet cleaner can suck up anything embedded and even steam clean your upholstery during the visit.

 One final tip: While dust bunnies don’t usually form on blinds and ceiling fans because of their constant use, that doesn’t mean their smaller particulate cousins don’t build up.
 Invest in dusting tools for these items to make cleaning them easy and not a dreaded chore.

-For your home cleaning needs, call the professionals at Molly Maid, a Neighborly company.
+For your home cleaning needs, call the professionals at Molly Maid, a trusted Neighborly® company.
 Call (800) 654-9647 now to connect directly with your local Molly Maid.
-Each maid services team comprises insured, licensed and uniformed housekeepers who are regularly supervised.
-Click here to request service in your area.
+Each of our maid service teams has insured, licensed and uniformed housekeepers.
+Or click here to request service in your area.